onlyone-odoo/helpdesk_sale_link/README.txt

 Usage
 =====

-1. Go to **Helpdesk > Tickets**, open a ticket, and use the "Órdenes de Venta" smart button to view or link related sale orders.
+1. Go to **Helpdesk > Tickets**, open a ticket, and add or view related sale orders in the "Órdenes de Venta" field (visible to sales users).
-2. Go to **Sales > Orders**, open a sale order, and use the "Tickets" smart button to view or link related helpdesk tickets.
+2. Go to **Sales > Orders**, open a sale order, and add or view related helpdesk tickets in the "Soporte" section (visible to helpdesk users).
-3. In the sale order form, you can add or view linked tickets in the "Soporte" section using the tags widget.

 Known issues / Roadmap
 ======================